AhmadShahab07/AhmadShahab07/README.md

 # Welcome to my GitHub corner!
 - 💬 Ask me about **Business Analytics**
-- 🤝 I’m looking to collaborate on **exciting Business analytics and Data-driven projects**
+- 🤝 I’m looking to collaborate on **exciting Business Analytics and Data-driven projects**
 - 🤖 I’m currently learning **Artificial Intelligence** to enhance my data science capabilities

 ## 📫 How to reach me: